chmouel/gosmee/README.md

 ```
 This command will relay all payloads received at the smee URL to a service running on http://localhost:8080.

-Another option is to save all the relays as shell script that can be replayed withouthaving to recreate the event:
+Another option is to save all the relays as shell script that can be replayed without having to recreate the event:

 ```shell
 gosmee client --saveDir /tmp/savedreplay https://smee.io/aBcDeF https://localhost:8080